uhm-coe/authorizer/readme.txt

 12. Authorizer Option overridden by a Network Admin Option.

 == Changelog ==

+= 2.4.0 =
+* Feature: Add option to log into CAS automatically (only if no other external service is configured, and only if WordPress logins are hidden).
+Props @manakuke for the idea!
+* Feature: Option to configure older CAS server versions (SAML_VERSION_1_1, CAS_VERSION_3_0, CAS_VERSION_2_0, CAS_VERSION_1_0).
+Props @autredr for the suggestion and helping debug!
+* Fix: Better CAS server availability checking.
+Props @autredr for the code!
+* Documentation: readme.txt now includes the URL to access WordPress logins if they've been disabled.
+* Update phpCAS from 1.3.3 to 1.3.4.
+See [changelog](https://github.com/Jasig/phpCAS/blob/master/docs/ChangeLog).
+* Fix for [WordPress REST API (Version 2)](https://wordpress.org/plugins/rest-api/) bypassing Authorizer restricted access.
+Props @nurbson for the report.

 = 2.3.12 =
 * The username of new LDAP users will be the value of the attribute specified in "LDAP attribute containing username" instead of the portion of their email address before the @ symbol.